-I am an Assistant Professor of Political Science at Vanderbilt University, and a Research Affiliate at MIT GOV/LAB.
-I work in the fields of comparative politics and political economy, with a regional focus on Latin America and a substantive focus on issues of development, governance, and corruption.
+I am an Assistant Professor of Political Science at IE University, and a Faculty Affiliate at MIT GOV/LAB.
+I work in the fields of comparative politics and political economy, with a regional focus on Latin America and Southern Europe, and a substantive focus on issues of development, governance, and corruption.

 Massachusetts Institute of Technology